Skip to main content

 The shape

-Session.DoStream(ctx, req) returns a *StreamResponse.
-It implements io.Reader, so anything that takes a Reader works: bufio.Scanner, json.Decoder, io.Copy, all of it.
+Session.DoStream(ctx, req) returns a *StreamResponse that implements io.Reader.
+Anything that takes a Reader works: bufio.Scanner, json.Decoder, io.Copy.

 package main